-- "1.0 Purpose of Report or Summary of main Issues - 1.1 To advise committee of Sport NI 'Your School Your Club' funding and applications submitted from schools in Belfast City Council area. - 2.0 Recommendations - 2.1 That Committee agrees to note; - the support for two applications to Sport NI, Your School Your Club funding. - that further information on how Sport NI intend to roll out the 20/21 fund will be provided to Members in the future, including clarification on what role is expected of Council. - 3.0 Main report
+1.1 To advise committee of Sport NI 'Your School Your Club' funding and applications submitted from schools in Belfast City Council area.

+- 2.1 That Committee agrees to note; - the support for two applications to Sport NI, Your School Your Club funding. - that further information on how Sport NI intend to roll out the 20/21 fund will be provided to Members in the future, including clarification on what role is expected of Council.